nestauk/flow-temp-toolkit/src/index.md

     description: See best practice from organisations across the energy and consumer support world
     url: /evidence/
-  - title: I want a tool to use on my own website
+  - title: I want a tool to share with users
-    description: Get Nesta's consumer walkthrough to re-use on your own channels
+    description: Get Nesta's walkthrough to re-use on your own channels
     url: /walkthrough/
-  - title: I want evidence to share with others
+  - title: I want to see supporting evidence
-    description: View the latest evidence to support low flow temperatures.
+    description: View the latest evidence to support lowering flow temperatures.
     url: /evidence/
 logos:
   - image: /static/files/nesta-logo.svg